folkol/seo-plugin/README.md

       <field name="metadataConfig" input-template="com.atex.plugins.seoplugin.MetaDataConfigField" label="" />
     </layout>
     ...

+*Since we don't want to override the site policy, the Java code makes some assumptions on the location of this field.
+It's important it's on the site template and that the name of the field is **metadataConfig** .*

 Once you have the configuration you need to add the output of this to your pagelayout.vm file, in Greenfield Times, this would be defaultpagelayout.vm.
 Replace your current meta data (title, description, keywords) with: